'WHOLESOME'! It isn't exactly a genre, setting, or stereotype. It is a feeling that one gets while watching a specific anime.

 22

-"March Comes in Like a Lion" is a deeply introspective anime that focuses on the journey and emotional growth of its characters, delivering a unique sense of wholesomeness.
+"March Comes in Like a Lion" is an emotionally rich anime that sensitively explores the personal growth and inner struggles of its characters, creating an atmosphere of genuine warmth and wholesomeness.

-"March Comes in Like a Lion" is a slice-of-life anime that thoughtfully addresses serious issues through heartwarming and uplifting moments.
+"March Comes in Like a Lion" is a beautifully crafted slice-of-life anime that delicately balances serious themes with moments of comfort and joy.

 Slice of Life